svne/JigMagga/README.md

-Name of the main queue is calculated in the next way [queueBaseName]+[baseDomainName]+[prefix]. queueBaseName could be changed in the config, baseDomainName is set by setting -d (--basedomain flag), Prefixes could be set in the config and mainly mean priority of the queue default equal `deploy` and could be changed in the config
+Name of the main queue is calculated in the next way [queueBaseName]+[baseDomainName]+[prefix]. queueBaseName could be changed in the config, baseDomainName is set by setting -d (--basedomain flag), Prefixes could be set in the config and mainly mean priority of the queue default equal `deploy` all of them could be changed in the config.
+By default there are three priority (prefix) keys that add a prefix: -H (--highprio), -M (--mediumprio), -L (--lowprio).

 Name of the error queue is calculated in the same way as main but it always contains error prefix inside.
 Name of the "done" queue is always 'pages.generate.done'.